ohadosnat/langDesh/DEV.md

 <details>
 <summary>Audio Files</summary>

-- Since I wanted to add audio feature to the app, I had a few options:
+- Since I wanted to add an audio feature to the app, I had a few options:
   - **The first** was to use a Text-To-Speech API (or something similar), but I didn't want to rely on other APIs and make lots of requests every time. \
     Yes, this would give me a more consistent voice across all of my languages & will be easier to implement (with no audio files to store)
   - **The second** was to get all the audio files of each word in the list for each language. \